JochenC/JochenC.github.io/_publications/2025-06-01-online-neural-dynamics-forecasting.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-06-01-online-neural-dynamics-forecasting
 excerpt: "This paper proposes a machine learning framework for online forecasting of neural dynamics in power systems.
-Trained on post-fault data, the model enables accurate and real-time stability assessments, enhancing operational security."
+Trained on post-fault data, the model enables accurate and real-time stability assessments, enhancing operational security.
+More information about this project can be found [here](https://mert-node.vercel.app/) "
 date: 2025-06-01
 venue: "International Journal of Electrical Power & Energy Systems, Volume 167"
 paperurl: https://doi.org/10.1016/j.ijepes.2025.110566